Garmelon/PFERD/CONFIG.md

 Each crawl section represents an instance of a specific type of crawler.
 The `type` option is used to specify the crawler type.
-The crawler's name is usually used as the name for the output directory.
+The crawler's name is usually used as the output directory.
 New crawlers can be created simply by adding a new crawl section to the config file.

 Depending on a crawler's type, it may have different options.
-For more details, see the type's documentation below.
-The following options are common to all
+For more details, see the type's [documentation](#crawler-types) below.
+The following options are common to all crawlers:
-crawlers:

-- `type`: The types are specified in [this section](#crawler-types).
+- `type`: The available types are specified in [this section](#crawler-types).
 - `output_dir`: The directory the crawler synchronizes files to.
 A crawler will never place any files outside of this directory.
 (Default: the crawler's name)
-- `redownload`: When to download again a file that is already present locally.
+- `redownload`: When to download a file that is already present locally.
   (Default: `never-smart`)
     - `never`: If a file is present locally, it is not downloaded again.
     - `never-smart`: Like `never`, but PFERD tries to detect if an already